Stephen B. Heintz: Career

 Heintz was appointed president of the Rockefeller Brothers Fund in 2001.
-In 2002, he led the RBF’s joint initiative with the UN Association of the USA to open a Track II dialogue that helped lay the groundwork for the Iran nuclear deal.
+In 2002, he led the RBF's joint initiative with the UN Association of the USA to open a Track II dialogue that helped lay the groundwork for the Iran nuclear deal.
 The Iran Project, which he co-founded, keeps alive the possibility of a peaceful relationship with Iran despite the U.S. withdrawal from this historic agreement.
 In 2007, Heintz convened a meeting of the Kosovo Unity Team and prominent global diplomatic figures at the Fund’s Pocantico Center, resulting in the Pocantico Declaration that set a path for the Kosovo independence process.
 In 2010, he set an ambitious path to align investment of the Fund’s financial assets with its mission, resulting in its 2014 decision to divest from fossil fuels and establishing the RBF as a leader in the DivestInvest movement.

 He is a member of the American Academy of Arts and Sciences and a member of the Council on Foreign Relations and of the China Council for International Cooperation on Environment and Development.
 He also serves on the boards of the David Rockefeller Fund and the Rockefeller Archive Center.
 Heintz is the recipient of the Council on Foundations 2018 Distinguished Service Award.

-Together with Danielle S. Allen and Eric Liu, Heintz chaired the bipartisan Commission on the Practice of Democratic Citizenship of the American Academy of Arts and Sciences.
+Together with Danielle Allen and Eric Liu, Heintz chaired the bipartisan Commission on the Practice of Democratic Citizenship of the American Academy of Arts and Sciences.
 The commission, which was launched "to explore how best to respond to the weaknesses and vulnerabilities in our political and civic life and to enable more Americans to participate as effective citizens in a diverse 21st-century democracy", issued a report, titled Our Common Purpose: Reinventing American Democracy for the 21st Century, in June 2020.
 The report included strategies and policy recommendations "to help the nation emerge as a more resilient democracy by 2026."